Detroit Work Injury Attorney

 One of the most common incidents that lead to work-related injuries and fatalities are various types of transportation accidents.
 If you are injured in a car crash or another transportation accident while on the job, call a work accident lawyer at Davis Injury Lawyers, PLLC.
 Our Detroit personal injury firm has experience with truck accidents, boating accidents, bus accidents, motorcycle accidents and many other motor vehicle accidents.
 Many transportation accidents involve someone from outside of your work.
 For example, if you were working on the side of a road and were struck by a vehicle, the at-fault driver is not a coworker.
 In this case, you may have a third-party claim against the negligent driver, and we can help you pursue compensation.

 Slips, Trips, and Falls

 Our workplace accident attorneys have handled many cases in which someone slipped, tripped, and fell at work.
-A fall from a significant height, such as if you were on a ladder or scaffolding, can lead to serious injuries, including traumatic brain injuries (TBIs), spinal cord injuries (SCI), paralysis, and broken bones.
+A fall from a significant height, such as if you were on a ladder or scaffolding, can lead to serious injuries, including traumatic brain injuries (TBIs), spinal cord injuries (SCI), back & neck injuries, paralysis, and broken bones.
 If you were hurt in a call and you believe someone from outside of your employer is at fault, such as another business or a pedestrian, go not hesitate to call us at Davis Injury Lawyers, PLLC.
 We can represent you in a third-party injury claim.